This guide to taking trains from and to London Euston focuses on the less obvious aspects of arriving and departing from this station by train.

 There is only one exit from Euston’s underground station, so when you step off a Northern or Victoria line train and follow the ‘Way Out’ signs, you will ultimately pass through the Underground ticket hall, which is beneath the main station’s concourse.

-Escalators connect the platforms the Underground trains arrive at to the ticket hall, and lifts (elevators) are also available.
+Escalators connect the platforms the Underground trains arrive at to the ticket hall - And lifts (elevators) are also available from Northern Line (City branch only) and the Victoria line.

-If you use the escalators once you have passed through the ticket gates in the Underground station, then straight ahead will be the passage which leads to the concourse at the station.
+If you use the escalators up from the trains, once you have passed through the ticket gates in the Underground station, straight ahead will be the passage which leads to the concourse at the station.

-The passage way curves to the left and you can't miss the escalators, which go up into the main station building.
+The passage way curves to the left and you can't miss the other escalators, which go up towards the main station building.

 Over to the right in this passage are some less obvious lifts (elevators), which also go up to the main concourse.